KPInc425/dopewarzclone/README.md

 -Change buy/sell buttons to other actions as functionality has changed to click the drug.
 --Airport Function

+-add onchange event to qty containers for available product and greyOut or remove/hide element with 0 qty left

+-add sold quantity of product to vendors inventory and mark up the price by 20-200%

+-Add

 -Random Events
 -Flesh out buyitemswithcash function